Climbing Strong: Understanding & Preventing Common Finger Injuries

 The growth plates are much weaker than the other structure in the fingers and therefore tend to be the first structure to get injured from the repetitive stress placed on the fingers during climbing.
 These injuries often present as pain and swelling in the middle joint of the middle finger.

 Early identification is key in managing growth plate injuries.
 Any young climber with finger stiffness, loss of range of movement and pain should be assessed as soon as possible.
-Treatment may involve a combination of rest, activity modification and rehabilitation exercises aimed at promoting healing while minimizing the risk of long-term complications.
-Additionally, educating young climbers and their parents about injury prevention strategies, such as proper warm-up techniques and gradual progression in climbing intensity, is essential for reducing the incidence of growth plate injuries.
+Treatment may involve rest, activity modification, and targeted rehabilitation exercises, and education.
+Educating young climbers and their parents about injury prevention strategies, such as proper warm-up techniques and gradual progression in climbing intensity, is essential for reducing the risk of growth plate injuries.

 See the most common finger injuries in the table above